Skip to content

 Costa

 The Costa is narrow, often dry, and characterized by desert areas.
-Rivers flowing from the Andes create fertile valleys where agriculture, cities, and industry are concentrated.
+Rivers from the Andes create fertile valleys where agriculture, cities, and industry are concentrated.

 Sierra